Highly-available cluster

 # Internal communication

-When setting up a cluster the nodes must be able to reach each other over both the internal HTTP channel and the internal TCP channel.
+When setting up a cluster the nodes must be able to reach each other over both the HTTP channel, and the internal TCP channel.
 You should ensure that these ports are open on firewalls on the machines and between the machines.